matthieugomez/StringDistances.jl/README.md

 	While the Winkler adjustment was originally defined in the context of the Jaro distance, it can be helpful with other distances too.
 Note: a distance is automatically normalized between 0 and 1 when used with a Winkler adjustment.

+## References
+A good reference for these string distances is an article written for the R package `stringdist`:
+*The stringdist Package for Approximate String Matching* Mark P.J. van der Loo